What is data mining? A definition, an overview of data mining tools, the process & applications

 The CRISP-DM protocol is not built on a theoretical, academic foundation or based on purely technical principles, but is grafted onto everyday practice.
 The standard was not developed from the ivory tower, but describes in detail how to carry out data mining projects.

-The Cross-industry standard process for data mining (CRISP-DM) describes the standard process of data mining in the following six clear steps.
+The Cross-industry standard process for data mining (CRISP-DM) describes the standard process of data mining clearly in the following six steps.

 1. Getting to the bottom of the business question.
 During this first step, you will clearly formulate the objectives of the data mining project and translate the requirements from a business perspective.
 The result is a problem statement and a preliminary plan of action aimed at goal realization.
 This is where the business consultant plays a crucial role.